sa1tycat/sa1tycat.github.io/_posts/2022-07-12-cpp-function.md

 ## Inline Functions

- *inline function* is a function definition, usually in a header file, qualified by `inline` like this:
+ *inline function* （内联函数）is a function definition, usually in a header file, qualified by `inline` like this:

 ```c++
 inline